anton-weigardh/Getting-and-Cleaning-Data/README.md

 * `features.txt` - List of all features.
 * `activity_labels.txt` - Links the class labels with their activity name.

 The folder *UCI HAR Dataset*, containing the files must be in the the working directory.
-The user must download and unzip the smartphone dataset into the working directory.
+The user must thus download and unzip the smartphone dataset into the working directory.
+This is not done in the script.
 In this script, the `plyr-package` is used.
 Once the working directory is sat and packages are installed, source `run_analysis.R`.

 ## Goal